Things to do in Torres del Paine

 Activity Map of Torres del Paine

-There are also a number of places to go that all too many visitors overlook: trekking the hidden valleys of Bader, Silencio and Pingo; fossil hunting among the bizarre rock formations of Baguales; galloping between the area's outlying Estancias; kayaking or boating through the wilds of the neighbouring Bernado O'Higgins National Park; ice hiking on the immense Glacier Grey that eases its way from the ice cap into Lago Grey.
+Some parts of the park are world-renowned, but there are loads of places that all too many visitors overlook: the hidden valleys of Bader, Silencio and Pingo; the bizarre rock formations of Baguales that are a rich source of fossils; the area's outlying Estancias where you can ride with gauchos and the wilds of the neighbouring Bernado O'Higgins National Park and the kayaking there.

 Where to stay in Torres del Paine